Mark commenced practice as a barrister in 2009 after working as a senior solicitor in a large national law firm.

 Mark has presented seminars to clients and interest groups on employment-related legal issues and has written articles for the Employment Law Bulletin and the National Business Review.

-Mark is a graduate of the University of Auckland with bachelor degrees in Arts and Law (Honours), and is also the co-founder of Quillo, an online service to help lawyers serve their clients using automated document assembly.
+Mark is a graduate of the University of Auckland with bachelor degrees in Arts and Law (Honours).

 Mark regularly represents parties at mediation, in the Employment Relations Authority and the Employment Court.
 But even before disputes arise, he can advise on all matters relating to employment law and independent contracts, including: